Predictive Oncology Inc. (POAI) Shares Rise Despite Market Challenges

-The stock of Predictive Oncology Inc. (NASDAQ: POAI) has increased by 22.93 when compared to last closing price of 3.62.Despite this, the company has seen a gain of 43.09% in its stock price over the last five trading days.
+Predictive Oncology Inc. (NASDAQ: POAI)’s stock price has soared by 8.13 in relation to previous closing price of 4.18.
+Nevertheless, the company has seen a gain of 24.86% in its stock price over the last five trading days.

 Is It Worth Investing in Predictive Oncology Inc. (NASDAQ: POAI) Right Now?

-, and the 36-month beta value for POAI is at 1.36.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for POAI is 1.38.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.